6th Corps (Afghanistan)

 The 6th Corps was a corps (a military formation) of the Afghan Army, seemingly active from 1990 to around 2003–2004.
 Created as a military formation of the PDPA's standing army, it degraded into a grouping of militias by its last years.

 Abdul Rashid Dostum had previously commanded the Jozjani militia, which later became the 53rd Infantry Division.
 Numbering 40,000 men drawn from the Uzbek minority, it took its orders directly from Mohammad Najibullah.
 It was later termed as the 'only real mobile reserve' available to the regime.
 After 1989, this force was the only one capable of carrying out offensive operations.

 The 80th Division was reportedly formed during the Soviet–Afghan War, after 1988.
 It was originally an Isma'ili-sponsored tribal Sarandoy (Interior Ministry) regiment/brigade.
-In 1989 it was the major formation in Baghlan Province, under the command of Sayed Jafar Naderi, the then 25-year-old son of Sayed Mansoor Naderi, 53, the religious leader of the minor Isma`ili Islamic sect in Afghanistan.
+In 1989 it was the major formation in Baghlan Province, under the command of Sayed Jafar Naderi, known as Warlord of Kayan, the then 25-year-old son of Sayed Mansoor Naderi, 53, the religious leader of the minor Isma`ili Islamic sect in Afghanistan whose main base is Kayan.
 Inhabiting the areas along or adjacent to the main road leading north from the Salang Tunnel, the cooperation of the Isma'ilis became indispensable to the PDPA regime so as to guarantee the security of convoys moving southwards to Kabul.

 The corps was reportedly formed in 1990.
 General Khodaidad reportedly became chief of staff of the corps and commander of the 54th Division that year.
 On 18 April 1992, Kunduz, the corps headquarters, was surrendered to the Mujahideen.
 The corps consisted at the time of the 20th Division, 54th Division, and 80th Division (Kiligai?), and the city hosted the corps headquarters and the 54th Division headquarters.
 The divisional commander of 54th Division, an ethnic Pashtun, handed over the divisional base complete to the Ittehad-e-Islami leader in the Kunduz area, commander Amir Chughay.
 Most of the units of the corps came under the sway of Abdul Rashid Dostum's Juneshi-i-Mili Islami, or National Islamic Movement of Afghanistan.